chokevin8/chokevin8.github.io/_posts/2023-06-20-stable-diffusion-part3.md

 ###  ***Model Objective:***

 Now why did we go over the VAEs and its variational approximation process?
 This is because diffusion models have a very similar set up to VAEs in that it also has a tractable likelihood that can be maximized in a similar way.
+We're going to derive the training loss function, or the *model objective* just like how it was done for VAEs.

+Let's first look at the *forward diffusion process* by looking at the below image:

 maximize the likelihood that an image that you generate looks like it comes from original distribution. apply same ELBO (lower bound) to the likelihood of the diffusion as well